 Non-Renewal of Administrator Contracts

-The 30 days' advance notice that the Board is considering non-renewal should be sent and received by the administrator on or before Wednesday, April 1, 2015.
-Typically, a letter should be sent to the administrator advising that the Board is going to consider non-renewal of his or her contract at a designated April board meeting.
-After issuance of this written statement, the affected administrator must be given an opportunity to meet with not less than a majority of the Board to discuss the reasons for non-renewing his or her contract.
+The 30 days' advance notice that the board is considering non-renewal should be sent on or before Monday, April 1 , 2013.
+Typically, a letter should be sent to the administrator advising that the board is going to consider non-renewal of his or her contract at a designated April board meeting.
+After issuance of this written statement, the affected administrator must be given an opportunity to meet with not less than a majority of the board to discuss the reasons for non-renewing his or her contract.

-If you have questions regarding non-renewal of an administrator's contract, please contact your Clark Hill PLC education law attorney.
+If you have questions regarding non-renewal of an administrator's or probationary teacher's contract, please contact your Clark Hill PLC education law attorney.